MaliBYK/google-clone/README.md

 ## Important Things

-It is using Dummydata for now. because it has 100 request per day. so it is going to show same results everytime.if you want to show real data go to /pages/search.js and change useDummyData to false.
-(Note: Be sure that You have enviroment variables called API_KEY and CONTEXT_KEY in ./.env.local
+It is using Dummydata for now. because it has 100 request per day. so it is going to show same results everytime.if you want to show real data go to `./pages/search.js` and change useDummyData to false. `(Note: Be sure that You have enviroment variables called API_KEY and CONTEXT_KEY in ./.env.local)`

 ## Getting Started